Why Is My Dog Suddenly Afraid to Go Outside?

 If your dog suddenly becomes afraid of going outside, they could be responding to any number of possibilities.
 Signs of fearfulness in dogs include crouching in a lowered body position, panting, yawning, dilated pupils, tucking their tails, and more.
 Below are five reasons why your dog might refuse to go outside.

-4. Environmental changes: Changes in the environment, such as new construction, loud noises, unfamiliar people, or even the weather, can cause your dog to feel anxious and avoid going outside.
+• Environmental changes: Changes in the environment, such as new construction, loud noises, unfamiliar people, or even the weather, can cause your dog to feel anxious and avoid going outside.

-5. Sensory issues: Some dogs may have sensitive senses, such as hearing or smell, that can make going outside overwhelming or unpleasant.
+• Sensory issues: Some dogs may have sensitive senses, such as hearing or smell, that can make going outside overwhelming or unpleasant.

-What is a puppy “fear period”?
+What is a puppy’s “fear period”?

 Puppies experience at least two phases of increased fearfulness during normal developmental stages.
-The first fear period in puppies happens around the time puppies leave their mothers and littermates at about eight to 11 weeks old and are exposed to new environments on their own.
+The first fear period in puppies happens around the time puppies leave their mothers and littermates at about eight to 11 weeks old, and are exposed to new environments on their own.
 The second fear period generally happens a little later, when adolescent puppies between six and 14 months start to become more independent.

 What can I do to help a dog scared to go outside?

 There are a few things dog parents can do to help dogs who are afraid of going outside, no matter their age.
 First, you can talk to your dog in a cheerful, relaxed way while going outside and avoid panicking or reacting dramatically to your dog’s fear.
-You can also try giving your dog something they love when they exhibit signs of fear outside, such as a treat or a favorite toy; this teaches them to associate the thing they once feared with something safe.
+You can also try giving your dog something they love when they exhibit signs of fear outside, such as a treat or a favorite toy: This teaches them to associate the thing they once feared with something safe.
 If these steps don’t help, it’s worth consulting with your veterinarian and/or a trainer.

 Kelly Villa